MicrosoftDocs/bot-docs/articles/bot-framework-azure-proactive-bot.md

 ##Conclusion

-This template should give you the basic ideas about how to enable proactive scenarios for your bots.
+This template should give you the basic ideas about how to enable proactive interactions for your bots.
 By leveraging the power of Azure Bot Service and Azure Functions, you can build complex systems really fast with fault-tolerant, independent pieces.

 ##Resources